unraid/docs/docs/unraid-os/manual/storage-management.md

     Scripts](http://lime-technology.com/forum/index.php?topic=49992)
     plugin (or run it standalone, at a command prompt).
     - If you prepared the drive correctly, it will completely and safely zero out the drive.
-If you didn\'t prepare the drive correctly, the script will refuse to run, in order to avoid any chance of data loss.
+If you didn't prepare the drive correctly, the script will refuse to run, in order to avoid any chance of data loss.
     - If the script refuses to run, indicating it did not find a